Jeannine Rosenberg – Jeweller

-My jewellery pieces embrace asymmetry and surface texture.
-They reflect my upbringing in the Southwestern US and my travels in Mexico and Guatemala.
+My jewelry pieces embrace asymmetry and surface texture.
+They reflect my upbringing in the Southwestern US and my travels in Mexico.
+My style is always evolving.

 About the Artist